Clinical Trials for Ages 4 Months to <2 Years

 Please see Important Safety Information for more information about transaminase elevations reported in patients with CF receiving KALYDECO.

-PHARMACODYNAMIC RESULTS1,2
+PHARMACODYNAMIC RESULTS1-3

-Reduction in sweat chloride from baseline with KALYDECO in:
+Observed reduction in sweat chloride from baseline:

-Patients age 4 to less than 6 months
+Patients age 4 to <6 months

 -50.0 mmol/L

-- In the 4 to <6 months cohort (n=3), the mean absolute change from baseline in sweat chloride was -50.0 mmol/L (95% CI: -93.1, -6.9) at Week 24 (secondary endpoint)1
+- In the 4 to <6 months cohort (n=3), the mean absolute change from baseline in sweat chloride was -50.0 mmol/L (95% CI: -93.1, -6.9) at week 24 (secondary endpoint)1

-Patients age 6 to less than 12 months
+Patients age 6 to <12 months

 -58.6 mmol/L

-- In the 6 to <12 months cohort (n=6), the mean absolute change from baseline in sweat chloride was -58.6 mmol/L (95% CI: -75.9, -41.3) at Week 24 (secondary endpoint)1,2
+- In the 6 to <12 months cohort (n=6), the mean absolute change from baseline in sweat chloride was -58.6 mmol/L (95% CI: -75.9, -41.3) at week 24 (secondary endpoint)1,2

-Patients age 12 to less than 24 months
+Patients age 12 to <24 months

 -73.5 mmol/L

-- In the 12 to <24 months cohort (n=10), the mean absolute change from baseline in sweat chloride was −73.5 mmol/L (95% CI: −86.0, −61.0) at Week 24 (secondary endpoint)1,3
+- In the 12 to <24 months cohort (n=10), the mean absolute change from baseline in sweat chloride was −73.5 mmol/L (95% CI: −86.0, −61.0) at week 24 (secondary endpoint)1,3

 There was no direct correlation between decrease in sweat chloride levels and improvement in lung function (FEV1).1